I am currently scheduled to teach two online sections of 300 in the fall of 2014.

 Section 17361: Mandatory orientation meeting Saturday, August 23rd, 10:30 - 11:50 in RHS 311

 If you have already registered for this course, please click here to be fowarded to the district Desire2Learn site where you will be prompted to login.
 Once you have done so, you will be able to access the D2L site for this course as well as the syllabus and other information.
+Additionally, please click on the "ONLINE" link on the right to learn a bit more about my online classes.

 While a hybrid class works in much the same way as a traditional face-to-face class, an online course is quite a bit different and, generally speaking, students have a few questions about my online classes.
 Here are the basics: